 Do you teach your students the traditional method (or standard algorithm) of adding and subtracting decimals?
-The standard algorithm is important and I usually don’t have a lot of trouble getting my students to master this, but do our students truly understand what they’re adding and subtracting?
+The standard algorithm is important.
+I usually don’t have a lot of trouble getting my students to master this, but do our students truly understand what they’re adding and subtracting?
 Do they have a strong foundation and understanding of decimals and their values?

 When I introduce adding and subtracting decimals, I teach the visual model in conjunction with the standard algorithm.
 My students see what the decimal looks like when it’s represented in a hundredths grid as part of a whole.